 It wasn’t long after giving the beak more space that the peeping began.
 I waited, and the peeping continued.
 I kept wetting the membrane, but still no sign of the zipping of the shell, as they call it in the poultry world, which when done allows the bird to push out one end of the egg.
 The peeping continued, but that was all.

 I read on one of the bits of advice, that once you start to assist a hatching you have to continue.
 I used this as my excuse to pick back more bits of shell, exposing more membrane.
 If a drop of blood would show, I stopped.
 I would then look for more information.
-This was all over the course of an entire day, taking myself off to other chores, etc. to avoid the fiddle factor and sense of heightening anxiety that things were not going well, whilst throughout the beak kept moving and peeping, but nothing more.
+This was all over the course of an entire day,.
+I took myself off to other chores now and then to avoid the fiddle factor and sense of heightening anxiety that things were not going well.
+Throughout the beak kept moving and peeping, but nothing more.

 By the time I had to go to bed, I had picked back about 1/3 of the shell, leaving the membrane.
 I then moistened that to translucency and put the egg back in the incubator for the night, wondering what tomorrow would bring.